danieldong51/nuggets-game/IMPLEMENTATION.md

 		if max players,
 			Respond with “NO”
 		else:
 			Respond with “OK”.
-Means, user was allowed
-      Add player by calling player_new with the user's real name, letter, and the master grid Call updateGrid with this player's grid and the master grid “SPECTATE”
+Means, user was allowed, add that player with player_new Call updateGrid with this player's grid and the master grid “SPECTATE”
 		if there is a spot available for spectator,
 			Add the spectator by calling spectator_new